rameshjoshi/ml-model-google-bigquery-sql/README.md

 # ml-model-google-bigquery-sql

 **scenario**
+  Your organization shuttles hundreds of employees to and from the office every day using private taxi services.
+They'd like to optimize the resources assigned using Machine Learning.
 Using BigQuery to Explore and Analyze Data

 **Resource**
   BigQuery